YellowDummy/SmolEngine/README.md

 3. Extract libs.7z in Libraries\vulkan
 4. Extract libs.7z in Libraries\assimp
 5. Copy all dll's from Libraries\fmod\libs to output (bin\) folder
-6. Under configuration properties makes sure that Yojimbo project is set to "build"